ashishb/android-security-awesome/README.md

 * [dockerfile/androguard](https://github.com/dweinstein/dockerfile-androguard)
 * [Android Vulnerability Test Suite](https://github.com/AndroidVTS/android-vts) - android-vts scans a device for set of vulnerabilities
 * [AppMon](https://github.com/dpnishant/appmon)- AppMon is an automated framework for monitoring and tampering system API calls of native macOS, iOS and android apps.
 It is based on Frida.
-* [Apkpure](https://apkpure.com/) - Online apk downloader.
-Provides also an own app for downloading.

 ----

 # <a name="academic"></a>ACADEMIC / RESEARCH / PUBLICATIONS / BOOKS